 - NOTE: Hot removal or hot insertion of the NVMe PCIe SSDs in UEFI or pre-boot mode is not supported.
-In the operating system environment, hot-swapping two or more NVMe PCIe SSDs simultaneously is not supported. - i NOTE: Mixing of SATA drives and NVMe PCle SSDs in a virtual disk is not supported. - i NOTE: Ensure that you use only the S140 UEFI configuration utility to configure the NVMe PCle SSDs during preboot. - NOTE: In UEFI HII mode, you can use the NVMe PCIe SSD option on the Device Settings page to view NVMe physical disk properties and perform blink/unblink operations. - (i) NOTE: RAID configuration and boot from NVMe virtual disk is supported only in UEFI boot mode. - NOTE: RAID configuration using Option ROM (OPROM) is not supported on systems with the NVMe PCIe SSD.
+In the operating system environment, hot-swapping two or more NVMe PCIe SSDs simultaneously is not supported. - i NOTE: Mixing of SATA drives and NVMe PCle SSDs in a virtual disk is not supported. - NOTE: Ensure that you use only the S150 UEFI configuration utility to configure the NVMe PCle SSDs during preboot. - i NOTE: RAID configuration and boot from NVMe virtual disk is supported only in UEFI boot mode. - i NOTE: RAID configuration using Option ROM (OPROM) is not supported on systems with the NVMe PCIe SSD.